Azure/iotedge-lorawan-starterkit/docs/quickstart.md

 |----------------|-------|---------------------------------------------------------------|
 | ENABLE_GATEWAY | true  | Messages go to edgeHub and then to IoT Hub                    |
 |                | false | Messages go directly to IoT Hub, skipping local edgeHub Queue |

+## LNS Discovery

+When opted-in to use the LNS discovery service while also opting in to deploy the sample devices using the quickstart template, the LNS discovery service is automatically configured.
+You only need to adapt the `hostAddress` in the desired properties of the LNS module of your Edge device to point to the real IP/DNS of your gateway.
+If you did not opt-in to any of the abovementioned options when using the quickstart, refer to the [Dev Guide](user-guide/devguide.md#lns-discovery) for instructions on how to configure the LNS discovery service.

+!!! note
+    The LNS discovery service from the quickstart allows both HTTP and HTTPS per default.
+Make sure to change this if you only want to allow HTTPS.

 ## Customize the solution & Deep dive